 There are a few exceptions to the commission method of payment, and it usually involves discount brokers. (i.e. those who charge a gross commission of only 1%) If you use a buyer’s agent, you’ll most likely be required to sign a contract which stipulates the fee that should be paid to them, [usually by the sellers] as well that the agent works exclusively for you and must work with your best interests at heart.
 If you use a discount broker, they cut the buyer’s agent commission anywhere between 1.5-2%, which means that you’ll be required to make up the difference unless a fee agreement is signed by the sellers to make up the difference.
 Because most buyer’s don’t want to pay a fee [and why should you have to!?], this is a common reason why discount broker listings sit on the market for longer.

 Are you thinking about purchasing in the near future?
-If you’re wondering “What does a realtor do for a buyer?” then give us a call at 604-765-0376 and we can show you what we do to help our buyers save more money with us than with other agents.
+If you’re looking for a realtor to work with you and guide you through the process, then give us a call at 604-765-0376.
 Prefer text?
-604-319-0200. or email email@example.com
+604-319-0200. or email [email protected] to start a conversation.

 OTHER POSTS YOU MIGHT BE INTERESTED IN…

 Sign up for our newsletter to get tips, stats and market updates sent to your email!